Denny McCarthy Betting Profile: The Sentry - PGA TOUR

 McCarthy's Best Finishes

-- McCarthy participated in 30 tournaments last season, earning five top-five finishes and collecting 10 finishes in the top 10.
+- Last season McCarthy played 30 tournaments, earning five top-five finishes and collecting 10 finishes in the top 10.

-- Last season McCarthy put up his best performance at the Memorial Tournament presented by Workday at Atlas CC.
-He shot -27 and finished second (zero shots back of the winner).
+- Last season McCarthy's best performance came at the Memorial Tournament presented by Workday, where he shot -27 and finished second.

-- With 1179 points last season, McCarthy ranked 27th in the FedExCup standings.
+- McCarthy ranked 27th in the FedExCup standings with 1179 points last season.

 McCarthy's Strokes Gained Rankings